What does Virginia’s implied consent law mean?

 The penalties

 Virginia law states that anyone who refuses to submit to a breath test will automatically face license suspension, the length of which is based on how many prior offenses the person had.
 For example, for a first offense, the license suspension period is one year.
-For second and subsequent offences that take place during a 10-year timeframe, the suspension is three years.
+For second and subsequent offenses that take place during a 10-year timeframe, the suspension is three years.

 It should also be noted that the first time someone refuses a breath test, it is considered a civil offense, like a traffic infraction.
 However, second and subsequent offenses are considered criminal defense and are classified as misdemeanors.
 These charges can result in jail time.
 Further, the penalties for breath test refusal may be added on to any penalties associated with a DUI conviction.